-a.
+- a.
 Devices with broken sources and any resulting debris should only be handled while wearing rubber or plastic gloves.
-If additional Personal Protection equipment (PPE) is required by the Globally Harmonized System, wear all suggested PPE.

-b.
-Eating, drinking, chewing, smoking or applying makeup is prohibited in areas where radioactive materials are stored, handled, or maintained.

-c.
-Wash hands with a non-abrasive mild soap and water after handling equipment containing radioactive materials.

-d.
-When equipment is damaged and/or suspected of being contaminated, immediately follow the procedures outlined in your command's/unit's written emergency procedures.
-Minimally, you will double bag the item in plastic bags and notify your RPA or CRSO.
+Read the Safety Data Sheet for the source and wear all additional suggested Personal Protective Equipment (PPE) listed. - b.
+Eating, drinking, tobacco use, vaping or applying makeup is prohibited in areas where RAMs are stored, handled, or maintained. - c.
+Wash hands with a non-abrasive mild soap and water after handling equipment containing RAMs. - d.
+When equipment is damaged and/or suspected of being contaminated, immediately follow the procedures outlined in command/unit written emergency procedures.
+Minimally, you will double bag the item in plastic bags and notify your RPA or CRSO. - e.

-e.
 Based on radiological measurements and the circumstances of the incident, contamination of the immediate area and equipment should be considered a possibility.
 Until determined by the RSO and/or emergency personnel that radioactive contamination did not occur, or contamination levels have been reduced to allowable limits, potentially contaminated areas are not to be accessed by unauthorized personnel.
-Furthermore, equipment that may be contaminated shall not be returned to service until surveyed by persons trained and qualified for competently measuring and evaluating radioactive contamination.

-f.
-Radioactive materials will not be disposed of through Defense Logistics Agency - Disposition Services or the landfill.
+Furthermore, equipment that may be contaminated shall not be returned to service until surveyed by persons trained and qualified for competently measuring and evaluating radioactive contamination. - f.
+RAMs will not be disposed of through DLA-DS Services or the landfill.
 Proper disposition instructions will be requested via the appropriate approving authority.
-Contact the RSO for questions concerning the proper disposition of radioactive materials.
+Contact the RSO for questions concerning the proper disposition of RAMs.